 This chapter presents details of the designed framework and answering the research questions which are essential in constructing the framework.
 In addition, it provides details on the tool that has been developed to assist agile teams in estimating the worthiness of conducting UX experiments.

-Building UX-Estimator frameworkexperiments
+Building UX-Estimator framework

+RQ1 – Estimating the worthiness of conducting UX experiments